oniontherock/Firebrand/README.md

 ## The game

 You lead a squad of three soldiers through an apocalypse, trying to reach a safe zone by traveling a branching path that leads north.
-The world is meant to be hostile and atmospheric, populated by things that are deliberately wrong:
+The world is meant to be hostile and atmospheric, populated by uncanny beings and monsters.

-- **The Rot** — a sentient mold that spreads from building to building, rearranging furniture to block out all light as it grows.
-- **The Shepherd** — a twenty-foot figure in a cloak whose face is a black hole.
-Dozens of umbilical cords trail from it, each ending in a human body — necks joined to the cords rather than to heads.
-It is completely blind, feeling its way through the world for anything it can add to its flock.

 ## What's implemented vs. planned